Real-root isolation: Descartes' rule of signs and its generalizations

 Descartes' rule of signs asserts that the difference between the number of sign variations in the sequence of the coefficients of a polynomial and the number of its positive real roots is a nonnegative even integer.
 It results that if this number of sign variations is zero, then the polynomial does not have any positive real roots, and, if this number is one, then the polynomial has a unique positive real root, which is a single root.
 Unfortunately the converse is not true, that is, a polynomial which has either no positive real root or has a single positive simple root may have a number of sign variations greater than 1.

 This has been generalized by Budan's theorem (1807), into a similar result for the real roots in a half-open interval (a, b]: If f(x) is a polynomial, and v is the difference between of the numbers of sign variations of the sequences of the coefficients of f(x + a) and f(x + b), then v minus the number of real roots in the interval, counted with their multiplicities, is a nonnegative even integer.
 This is a generalization of Descartes' rule of signs, because, for b sufficiently large, there is no sign variation in the coefficients of f(x + b), and all real roots are smaller than b.

 Budan's may provide a real-root-isolation algorithm for a square-free polynomial (a polynomial without multiple root): from the coefficients of polynomial, one may compute an upper bound M of the absolute values of the roots and a lower bound m on the absolute values of the differences of two roots (see Properties of polynomial roots).
 Then, if one divides the interval [–M, M] into intervals of length less than m, then every real root is contained in some interval, and no interval contains two roots.
 The isolating intervals are thus the intervals for which Budan's theorem asserts an odd number of roots.

-However, this algorithm is very inefficient, as one cannot use a coarser partition of the interval [–M, M], because, if Budan's theorem gives a result larger than 1 for an interval of larger size, there is no way for insuring that it does not contain several roots.
+However, this algorithm is very inefficient, as one cannot use a coarser partition of the interval [–M, M], because, if Budan's theorem gives a result larger than 1 for an interval of larger size, there is no way for ensuring that it does not contain several roots.